cibere/Flow.Launcher.Plugin.Wordle/README.md

-# Flow.Launcher.Plugins.FloginTemplate
+# Flow.Launcher.Plugin.Wordle
-A basic template for creating a flow launcher plugin using [flogin](https://github.com/cibere/flogin)
+An implimentation of the popular nytimes game called wordle for flow launcher